Post Summary: The Ultimate Pacific Coast Highway Road Trip Itinerary + All The Stops Along The Way

 The Pacific Coast Highway has many names.

-You can also recognize it by its abbreviation (PCH), California Coast Road Trip, Pacific Coast Road Trip, Route 1, Highway 101 (through Washington and Oregon), or even just Highway 1 (in California).
+You can also recognize it by its abbreviation (PCH), and referred to as the California Coast road trip, Pacific Coast Highway road trip, Route 1, Highway 101 (through Washington and Oregon), or even just Highway 1 (in California).

-All names aside, they all lead you down the same road, which is the one that parallels the Pacific Ocean and the western border of the contiguous United States.
+All names aside, they all lead you down the same road, which is the route that parallels the Pacific Ocean and the western border of the contiguous United States.

-There are two directions to do a Pacific Coast road trip, driving south or driving north!
-Honestly, both are great options but being from Seattle, Berty and I began in Washington and made our way south.
+There are two directions to do a Pacific Coast Highway road trip – driving south or driving north!
+Honestly, both are great options but being from Washington, Berty and I began in Seattle and made our way south.

 However, if you’re looking for the “windows-down, sunsets every night” kind of trip, we recommend taking this drive any time between June-September for the best chance of good weather.